Fylhan/qompoter/README.md

 --------------------------------

 * Qompoter is distributed under the LGPL3+ license.
 * Qompoter is using [JSON.sh](https://github.com/dominictarr/JSON.sh) under the MIT and Apache 2 license.
+Qompoter unit tests are also based on the JSON.sh unit test architecture.

 Please feel free to contribute.